svivian/sv-sortable-js/README.md

 SV-Sortable
 =================================================

 **sv-sortable-js** is a vanilla JavaScript library for sorting a table.
+No dependencies, and it just sorts.
+There are functions for manually sorting, plus custom events that can be hooked into.

-No dependencies, and it just sorts (if you want filtering as well, check out [SV-Filtable](https://github.com/svivian/sv-filtable-js)).
+If you want table filtering as well, check out [SV-Filtable](https://github.com/svivian/sv-filtable-js).
+Both libraries are independent but work nicely in tandem.

 ## Example usage